alderhilldigital/gitbook-building-websites/css.md

 `<div style="background-color:red;"> Hello </div>`

-This will a div with the content "Hello" and will set the bacground background colour of the div to red.
+This will add a div with the content "Hello" and will set the bacground background colour of the div to red.

+Embedded - style tags can be added to an HTML document.
+The content in these tags is CSS that can be assigned to an HTML elements in the document.

+**Example**

+`<style> p{ margin-top: 10px; } </style>`

+This will put a top margin of 10 pixels on all paragraph \(&lt;p&gt;\) tags.